Antonio Panzeri: Career

 Panzeri was born in Riviera d'Adda, province of Bergamo.
 Between 1995 and 2003, he was General Secretary of the Milan Chamber of Labour.
-From 1996 until 2003, Panzeri worked with the city authorities of Milan, Barcelona, and Frankfurt, in the context of an international project to compare experiences regarding economic development, immigration and welfare, and to devise a future European municipality model.
-From 2003 to 2004, he was responsible for European policies; he devised and carried out a humanitarian mission to Belém, Brazil, and was a promoter and organiser of events to help the civilian victims of the Yugoslav wars.
-He attended the General Assembly of the United Nations as an observer for Israeli-Palestinian issues.

 Member of the European Parliament, 2004–2019

 Panzeri became a Member of the European Parliament in the 2004 elections when he represented the Democrats of the Left in the North-West constituency.
 He later represented the Democratic Party and Article One.
-During his three terms in the European Parliament, he was a member of the Socialist Group in the European Parliament (2004-2009) and the Progressive Alliance of Socialists and Democrats group (2009-2019).
+During his three terms in the European Parliament, he was a member of the Socialist Group in the European Parliament (2004–2009) and the Progressive Alliance of Socialists and Democrats group (2009–2019).

 From 2009 until 2019, Panzeri served on the Committee on Foreign Affairs (AFET).
 In 2014, he also joined its Subcommittee on Human Rights (DROI).
 In this capacity, he was also a member of the Democracy Support and Election Coordination Group (DEG), which oversees the Parliament's election observation missions.

 In addition to his committee assignments, Panzeri served as chairman of the parliament's delegation for relations with the Maghreb countries and the Arab Maghreb Union.
-He was previously a member of the delegations to the Parliamentary Assembly of the Mediterranean (2009-2014) and for relations with the United States (2004-2009).
+He was previously a member of the delegations to the Parliamentary Assembly of the Mediterranean (2009–2014) and for relations with the United States (2004–2009).
 He was a member of the European Parliament Intergroup on Integrity (Transparency, Anti-Corruption and Organized Crime) and of the European Parliament Intergroup on LGBT Rights.
 He was also part of the Elie Wiesel Network of Parliamentarians for the Prevention of Genocide and Mass Atrocities and against Genocide Denial.